ShowMe South Africa

 Lots of vehicles can tow, no problem.
 But at speeds of more than 100km/h, the boys are normally separated from the men.
 This is when power and torque battle against the force of the wind, as the extra drag created by the caravan increases exponentially with every additional kilometre per hour.

-The Nissan was evidently leaning towards “MAN”.
+The Nissan was leaning towards “MAN”.

 The Nissan Pathfinder V9X and Jurgens Safari Xplorer did not particularly enjoy the 8,5km descent into Lesotho’s Khubelu Valley.
 Rain, rocks, mud and rather daunting drop-offs turned this three-hour ordeal into an experience the Nissan’s occupants will never forget.
 Below: Michelle (Tuff Bush) took this photo when Ian and Jannie were compelled to jack the caravan off an obstruent rock.